The $\{1,s\}$-weighted Davenport constant in $C_n^k$: Introduction

 \section{Introduction}

-Given a finite group $G$ written multiplicatively, the {\em Zero-Sum Problems} study conditions to ensure that a given sequence in $G$ has a non-empty subsequence with prescribed properties (such as length, repetitions, weights) such that the product of its elements, in some order, is equal to the identity of the group.
+Given a finite abelian group $G$ written additively, the {\em zero-sum problems} study conditions to ensure that a given sequence over $G$ has a non-empty subsequence with prescribed properties (such as length, repetitions, weights) such that the sum of their terms equals $0$, the identity of $G$.
+This kind of problem dates back to the 60s, with the works of Erd\H os, Ginzburg \& Ziv \cite{EGZ} and Olson \cite{Ols1, Ols2}.
+It has been extensively studied for abelian groups, but recently several results over non-abelian groups have emerged.
+This paper deals with an weighted problem over $C_n^k$, where $C_n$ is the cyclic group of order $n$.
+First of all, we need some definitions and notations.

-One of the first problems of this type is the remarkable Theorem of Erd\H{o}s-Ginzburg-Ziv (see \cite{EGZ}): Given $2n-1$ integers, it is possible to select $n$ of them such that their sum is divisible by $n$.
-In group theory language, every sequence $S$ with $l\ge 2n-1$ elements in a finite cyclic group of order $n$ has a subsequence of length $n$, the product of whose $n$ elements being the identity.
-In this theorem, the number $2n-1$ is the smallest integer with this property.

-Traditionally, this class of problems have been extensively studied for abelian groups.
-We can see overviews of Zero-Sum Theory for finite abelian groups in the surveys of Y. Caro \cite{Car} and W. Gao \& A. Geroldinger \cite{GaGe}.